CallMeLa/AutoHotkey/README.md

 * Save as a .ahk file type
 * Run the file as administrator

-AutoHotkey icon should now show in your task bar at the bottom right of your desktop.
+The AutoHotkey icon should now show in your task bar at the bottom right of your desktop.
 To stop simply right click the AutoHotkey icon and select "exit".

 ## Download link